nent/nent/packages/core/src/components/n-app/elements.md

 ### Hide once loaded: [n-hide]

-For each child element with this attribute, the value of the attribute is removed when this component is fully loaded and a hidden attribute is added.
+For each child element with this attribute, the value of the attribute is removed when this element is fully loaded and a hidden attribute is added.
 Effectively showing something until NENT is loaded and hiding it after.

 ```html